1ylwang/HeZhang1994.github.io/README.md

 5. Go back to the verification page.
 Wait a few minutes and click "VERIFY".

-6. Verification on Google is completed!
+6. Complete verification on Google search engine!

 ### Verify website on Baidu

-1. Open [Baidu Resource Platform](https://ziyuan.baidu.com/) and login with your Baidu account.
+1. Open [Baidu Resource Platform](https://ziyuan.baidu.com/) and login with Baidu account.

-2. Click "Add Website" and complete user information.
+2. Click "Add Website" and complete user information (if required).

-3. Type __https://aaa.github.io__ and click "NEXT".
+3. Type __https://aaa.github.io__ in the input box and click "NEXT".

 4. Select website attribute (e.g., information technology).